JamesJones-compsci/100898394_COMP3123_Assignment1/README.md

 ## Project Description
 This project is my COMP3123 Assignment 1 submission.
-It is a [brief description of your project, e.g., "Node.js + Express REST API with MongoDB database for managing users and data"].

 The project demonstrates API endpoints, database integration, and Docker container usage.

 ---